 S.No.
-Name(s) of the related party and nature of relationship Nature of contracts/ arrangements /transactions Duration of the contracts / arrangements /transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date(s) of approval by the Board, if any Amount paid as advances, if any 1 Satin Creditcare Network Limited (Holding Company) Lease Agreement for Corporate Office of the Company i.e. B Wing, 2nd Floor, Plot No. 492, Udyog Vihar, Phase-III, Gurugram, Haryana - 122016 11 months Lease Rent of INR 5,000 per month per seat inclusive of all expenses for 52 seats including cabin(s) and meeting room(s) February 03, 2021 Nil 2 Satin Creditcare Network Limited (Holding Company) Corporate Guarantee by Satin Creditcare Network Limited in favour of One-time payment Corporate Guarantee fee of INR 17,20,669 (plus August 27, 2020 Nil
+Name(s) of the related party and nature of relationship Nature of contracts/ arrangements /transactions Duration of the contracts / arrangements /transactions Salient terms of the contracts or arrangements or transactions including the value, if any Date(s) of approval by the Board, if any Amount paid as advances, if any 1 Satin Creditcare Network Limited (Holding Company) Lease Agreement for Corporate Office of the Company i.e. B Wing, 2nd Floor, Plot No. 492, Udyog Vihar, Phase-III, Gurugram, Haryana - 122016 11 months Lease Rent of INR 5,000 per month per seat inclusive of all expenses for 52 seats including cabin(s) and meeting room(s) February 03, 2021 Nil 2 Satin Creditcare Network Limited (Holding Company) Corporate Guarantee by Satin Creditcare Network Limited in favour of One-time payment Corporate Guarantee fee of INR 17,20,669 (plus applicable August 27, 2020 Nil

+Ninet'n and 4001

-National applicable
+National taxes)

-Housing Bank taxes)
+Housing Bank

 against the

 refinance

 assistance

 under LIFt

 Scheme

 availed by

 Satin Housing

 Finance

 Limited

-S/d

-Place: Gurugram Harvinder Pal Singh
+S/d Harvinder Pal Singh DIN: 00333754

-Date: 19.05.2021 DIN: 00333754